 EPA compiles state-level emissions from land converted to cropland using the same methods applied in the national Inventory.
-Please see the methodologies described in Chapter 6, Section 6.5 (pages 6-68 through 6-75), of the national Inventory.
+Please see the methodologies described in Chapter 6, Section 6.5 (pages 6-74 through 6-81), of the national Inventory.
 For this report, estimates were developed using a hybrid of Approach 1 and Approach 2.
-The current national Inventory includes state-level fluxes for the years 1990-2021 for biomass, standing dead, dead wood, and litter and for the years 1990-2015 for soil organic carbon stock changes.
+The current national Inventory includes state-level fluxes for the years 1990-2022 for biomass, standing dead, dead wood, and litter and for the years 1990-2017 for soil organic carbon stock changes.
 The remaining years in the time series for soil organic carbon stock changes were only estimated at the national scale using a surrogate data method, and a two-step process was used to approximate the state-level emissions for the remaining years.
-First, the average proportion of the total national emissions was computed for each state from 2013-2015.
-Second, the state-level proportions were multiplied by the total national emissions to approximate the amount of emissions occurring in each state for 2016-2021.
+First, the average proportion of the total national emissions was computed for each state for the years 2015-2017.
+Second, the state-level proportions were multiplied by the total national emissions to approximate the amount of emissions occurring in each state for 2018-2022.
 Estimates are included for all states except Alaska.
+The USDA National Resources Inventory covers tribal and trust lands.
+Emissions from land converted to cropland do not occur in the District of Columbia, and emissions for U.S. territories (including Puerto Rico) are not estimated at this time.